Peace fair in Rostock: 500 voices against the war on July 6th!

 Aufführung von Karl Jenkins' Friedensmesse am 6.
 Juli in Rostocks St.-Marien-Kirche, anlässlich des 80.
 Jahrestags des Kriegsendes.

-The concert is organized on the occasion of the 80th anniversary of the end of the war and is focused on current.
-Global political issues.
-The performance could not be chosen more appropriately because it takes place in one of the most symbolic churches of Rostock, which was saved in the Second World War and has been serving as a place for inter -religious prayers for years.
-Nordkurier reports that the work in 1999/2000 was composed for the victims of the Kosov War.
+The concert is held to mark the 80th anniversary of the end of the war and focuses on current global political issues.
+The performance could not have been chosen more appropriately, as it takes place in one of Rostock's most symbolic churches, which was saved during the Second World War and has served as a place for interreligious prayers for years.
+Northern Courier reports that the work was composed in 1999/2000 as a commission for the victims of the Kosovo War.

-a work full of diversity
+A work full of diversity

-a competitive place
+A competitive place

-• soprano: Julia Ebert
+• Sopran: Julia Ebert

-• Mezzosoprano: Ekaterina Aleksandrova
+• Mezzosopran: Ekaterina Aleksandrova

-• tenor: Hee-Wook Kim
+• Tenor: Hee-Wook Kim

 • Bariton: Jaehwan Shim